 The best recognition programs tie organizational values to actions and behaviors tailored to individual employees and reward based on achievement, effort, attitude, and performance.

-A strong set of values strengthens organizational identity, boosts employee engagement, creates clarity and alignment, all of which are critical in developing cultural identity.
+A strong set of values strengthens organizational identity, boosts employee engagement, and creates clarity and alignment, all of which are critical in developing cultural identity.